How to create an effective employee onboarding program

 1. Personalize content, minimize repetitions and stagger the program

-A good new hire training program teaches an employee what they need to know, and only what they need to know for their individual role.
+A good onboarding program for new employees teaches an employee what they need to know, and only what they need to know for their individual role.
 It doesn’t drown them in the information that is mostly unnecessary.

 Also consider if some information can be found on your organization’s intranet or website, e.g. the company’s HR policies or organization charts.
 This then doesn’t need to be repeated in the training.